Dawood Ibrahim: Crime and terrorism

-The United States Department of the Treasury Office of Foreign Assets Control designated Ibrahim as a terrorist on the Specially Designated Nationals List and the Foreign Narcotics Kingpin Designation Act as part of its international sanctions programme, effectively forbidding US financial entities from working with him and seizing assets believed to be under his control.
-The Department of Treasury keeps a fact sheet on Ibrahim which contains reports of his syndicate having smuggling routes from South Asia, the Middle-East and Africa shared with and used by terrorist organization al-Qaeda.
-The fact sheet also said that Ibrahim's syndicate is involved in large-scale shipment of narcotics in the United Kingdom and Western Europe.
+The United States Department of the Treasury keeps a fact sheet on Dawood which contains reports of his syndicate having smuggling routes from South Asia, the Middle East and Africa shared with and used by the terrorist organization al-Qaeda.
+The fact sheet also says that Dawood's syndicate is involved in large-scale shipment of narcotics in the United Kingdom and Western Europe.
 He is also believed to have had contacts with al-Qaeda leader Osama bin Laden.
-In the late 1990s, Ibrahim travelled to Afghanistan under the Taliban's protection.
-The syndicate has consistently aimed to destabilise India through riots, terrorism, civil disobedience and pumping fake Indian currency notes into the country.
+In the late 1990s, Dawood travelled to Afghanistan under the Taliban's protection.
+The syndicate has consistently aimed to destabilise India through riots, terrorism, civil unrest and pumping fake Indian currency notes into the country.

-India Today reported that Ibrahim provided the logistics for the 2008 Mumbai attacks.

-Presently, Ibrahim's criminal activities are terror funding, drug trafficking, gunrunning, extortion and money laundering.
-He has also heavily invested in real estate in Karachi, Dubai and India.
+Presently, Dawood's criminal activities are terror funding, drug trafficking, gunrunning, extortion and money laundering.
+He has also heavily invested in the real estate of Karachi, Dubai and India.
 He is believed to control much of the hawala system, which is the very commonly used unofficial system for transferring money and remittances outside the view of official agents.

-He was linked to the financing of increasing attacks in Gujarat by Lashkar-e-Taiba.
-In 2006, the government of India handed over to Pakistan, a list of 38 most wanted criminals including Ibrahim.
-His crime syndicate spreads across Asia, Europe and Africa, with over 40% of its earnings coming from India.

-1993 Bombay bombings

-Dawood is widely believed to have masterminded the March 1993 bombings in Bombay.
-In 2003, the Indian and United States governments declared Ibrahim a "Global Terrorist."
-The Indian Deputy Prime Minister Lal Krishna Advani described it as a major development.
-Ibrahim is currently on India's "Most Wanted List".